 “It’s knowing how to get round the brick walls some Local Authorities build up.
 Together we’re finding routes to get round the barriers.”

 “I have been so worried about my son [17 years old with sudden sight loss due to a genetic condition], but he is showing me that he is going to be fine and I am letting him go.
 Listening to all your stories helps me know he will be alright.”

 “The support from this group has been the strength I needed to get through this last year of fighting.
 All your wisdom and knowledge help.”

 All participants are required to register for each individual session they would like to attend.
 New members should choose a ‘new member’ ticket.
 Returning members should choose a ‘returning member’ ticket for a faster registration.

-Registration for these events closes 2 hours before the start time, at 17:30 GMT on Tuesday.
+Registration for these events closes 2 hours before the start time, at 17:30 GMT on the day of the event.

 This event will be recorded to comply with the LOOK safeguarding policy.
 This recording will not be shared without your consent.

 All LOOK online events are hosted on the Zoom platform.
 Zoom meeting details are provided by email to those who have registered to attend.
 You can read our guide on using Zoom to join LOOK online events here.